wp-erp/erp-pro-changelog/readme.txt

 If your server is not connected to the Internet, then you can use this method-

 1. Download the plugin by clicking on the red button above.
 A ZIP file will be downloaded.
-2. Login to your site’s admin panel and navigate to Plugins -> Add New -> Upload.
+2. Login to your site's admin panel and navigate to Plugins -> Add New -> Upload.
 3. Click choose file, select the plugin file and click install

 ###Install Using FTP

 If you are unable to use any of the methods due to internet connectivity and file permission issues, then you can use this method-

-1. Download the plugin by clicking on the red button above.A ZIP file will be downloaded.
+1. Download the plugin by clicking on the red button above.
+A ZIP file will be downloaded.
 2. Unzip the file.
 3. Launch your favourite FTP client.
 Such as FileZilla, FireFTP, CyberDuck etc. If you are a more advanced user, then you can use SSH too.
 4. Upload the folder to wp-content/plugins/